Message for our friends and clients More Information

 c.
 Update all products and services available

 Most of all, DO NOT STOP ADVERTISING!
 As noted in this article in Forbes magazine, it’s historically important to continuing advertising during a recession or any economic hardship.
 Those companies that fail to continue to advertise lose a foothold and have shrinking markets once things do return to normal.
 Those businesses that take advantage and increase advertising during such time, come out on top with tremendous growth once all is said and done!

-While the current scenario is changing lives and businesses drastically, things will eventually return to normal.
-It’s important to have marketing plans and ads setup and ready for when things return to normal to get a jump start and begin growing again!
+While the current scenario is changing lives and how the world does business drastically, things will hopefully return to normal at some point.
+In the meantime, it’s important to have marketing plans setup and ready to get a jump start and begin growing again!

 Most of all, DO NOT exploit the situation everyone is going through right now!
 Such exploitation will only give the company a bad reputation, and hurt in the long run.
 Remember, that whatever a company does to cope and attempt to get through this time, tone matters; be sympathetic as we’re all in this together!

 - Design & Development